 Ever since the former Disney channel actress’ album Sour came out last week, many “elder” millennials — people born between 1980 and 1985 — as well as younger millennials/Gen Z cuspers who say they already feel old (just you wait), have admitted that they, too, are playing the album on repeat.
 But, judging by the fact that some people are spending more time making memes about how cringe-worthy it supposedly is to like Rodrigo than actually enjoying her music, many also seem deeply ashamed of it.
 A typical olds-listening-to-Sour meme is captioned, “me close to my 30s listening to Olivia Rodrigo” with an added GIF of Amy Poehler’s “cool mom” character from Mean Girls saying, “Okay!
 You guys keep me young, I love ya so much!”
 And a recent headline from The Washington Post reads: “Why millennials can’t just let ourselves enjoy Olivia Rodrigo.”

 I think we can, though — and should.
 Internet culture has egged on a “war among generations,” as the Post notes, between Gen Z and millennials, encouraging us to play up our differences in ways that are mostly petty.
-But, while there are, of course, differences, there is no actual “war” and most people truly don’t give a shit about this supposed intergenerational strife.
+But, while there are, of course, differences (for example, when it comes to slang words), there is no actual “war” and most people truly don’t give a shit about this supposed intergenerational strife.
 So, yes, it’s entirely possible to enjoy the music of someone who’s a lot younger than you without a self-deprecating wink — and it’s not embarrassing to like a teenager’s music unless you let it be.
 Admittedly, I myself didn’t think I would like the entire album, and some of it truly didn’t move me.
-But then, “enough for you” came on while I was on a walk and I had to turn into an alley so people wouldn’t see my ageing self hysterically bawling — and I was a convert.
+But then, “enough for you” came on while I was on a walk and I had to turn into an alley so people wouldn’t see my aging self hysterically bawling — and I was a convert.

 While some millennials are embarrassed that they enjoy “Gen Z” music, it’s worth pointing out that many of us listened to the music of singer-songwriters who were much older than us when we were younger, without shame.
 Which leads me to a theory: Millennials are really turning to Olivia Rodrigo because many of us spent our middle and high school years listening to either male artists who didn’t fully speak to our experiences or women singer-songwriters who were considerably older than us.
 Alanis Morissette’s Jagged Little Pill came out when I was 10, and I remember opening the lyrics jacket on the cassette tape and asking my mom to read through it with me and explain what she was singing about. (“Well, it seems like she still loves her ex-boyfriend, but she also seems angry at him?”)
 I listened to Fiona Apple’s “Never Is A Promise” on repeat specifically because I knew she wrote it when she was just 16, even though Tidal came out a few years later.
 Tori Amos was in her late 30s by the time I wore out Little Earthquakes.
 These were women whose life experiences I was both in awe of and terrified by, who described worlds where I had never ventured and feelings I hadn’t yet fully tapped into.